Santa Maria Novella: Gondi Chapel

-This chapel, designed by Giuliano da Sangallo, is situated on the left side of the main altar and dates from the end of the 13th century.
+This chapel is situated on the left side of the main altar and dates from the end of the 13th century.
 Here, on the rear wall, is the famous wooden Crucifix by Brunelleschi, one of his very few sculptures.
 The legend goes that he was so disgusted by the "primitive" Crucifix of Donatello in the Florence's church of Santa Croce that he made this one.
 The vault contains fragments of frescoes by 13th-century Greek painters.
 The polychrome marble decoration was applied by Giuliano da Sangallo (c.
 1503).
 The stained-glass window and dates from the 20th century.